sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 ###### Action Hero

-Youíre daring, dynamic, and rush headlong into danger.
+You√≠re daring, dynamic, and rush headlong into danger.
 On your turn, you can take an additional Dash action and gain an expertise die on Acrobatics and Athletics checks you make during the Dash.
 Once you use this feature, you must finish a short or long rest before you can use it again.

 ###### Combat Medic